Table of ContentsToggle Table of ContentToggle

 Reading Section:

 With a time duration of 60 minutes, the test comprises 40 questions.
-The question set has a flavour with multiple choice questions, matching headings, identifying information, diagram labelling, short answers, etc. Each question is worth one mark.
+The question set has a flavor with multiple choice questions, matching headings, identifying information, diagram labelling, short answers, etc. Each question is worth one mark.

 Writing Section: